PRACTICAL GENETIC GENEALOGY

 Course Coordinator: Debbie Parker Wayne, CG, CGL

-These texts are not required for the course, but the students will learn more from the course if they are already familiar with the techniques covered in these publications:
+These texts are not required for the course, but the students will learn more from the course if they are already familiar with the techniques covered in one or more of these publications:

 Aulicino, Emily D. Genetic Genealogy: The Basics and Beyond.
 Bloomington, Ind.: AuthorHouse, 2013.